 How can you know if your wisdom teeth are coming in?

 For some, it happens painlessly.
-But others know they are teething wisdom teeth because they experience pain, have problems opening their jaws and have swollen gums.
-If you experience any of these problems, you should schedule an appointment with an oral surgeon for a consultation.
+But others know they are teething wisdom teeth because they experience pain, have problems opening their jaws, and have swollen gums.
+If you experience any of these problems from wisdom teeth after braces, you should schedule an appointment with an oral surgeon for a consultation.
 These symptoms could be the result of impacted wisdom teeth, according to our friends at Dental Studio of Pasadena.
 If the teeth are impacted, you might need to be placed under general anesthesia to have them removed.

-If you have any questions about how your wisdom teeth could impact your orthodontic care, schedule a consultation with Dr. Nima today.
+If you have any questions about how your wisdom teeth after braces could impact your orthodontic care, schedule a consultation with Dr. Nima today.